PyO3/pyo3/guide/src/function/error_handling.md

 ValueError: invalid digit found in string
 ```

 As a more complete example, the following snippet defines a Rust error named `CustomIOError`.
 It then defines a `From<CustomIOError> for PyErr`, which returns a `PyErr` representing Python's `OSError`.
-Finally, it
+Therefore, it can use this error in the result of a `#[pyfunction]` directly, relying on the conversion if it has to be propagated into a Python exception.

 ```rust
 use pyo3::exceptions::PyOSError;